 - Rinse the blueberries and remove any tiny stems.
-Add the blueberries and lemon juice to a medium-sized pot and stir gently until the blueberries are coated in the lemon juice.
+Add the blueberries and lemon juice to a medium-sized pot and stir gently until the blueberries are coated with the lemon juice.

 - Heat the pot of blueberries on the stove over medium heat.
 Add the sugar and cornstarch, stirring gently until the blueberries are well coated.
 Continue to cook, stirring frequently, as the blueberries burst open and sauce forms.
 Remove pot from heat when the blueberry sauce thickens, about 10 minutes.